-This page offers some practical suggestions for looking after yourself:
+This page offers some practical suggestions for looking after yourself, such as:

 Keep a journal